TheMrAI/TheMrAI.github.io/multithreading/memory_model.md

 so we don't make carelessly very costly mistakes.

-This page will collect all the necessary definitions in order of their use and then explore what this means in action.
+This page will collect all the necessary definitions in order of their use and then explore what they mean in action.
 The notes put forward here are not meant to substitute a detailed description of the topic, but to rather serve as a quick reference to those already familiar with the concepts.
 For detailed explanations please refer to [C++ Concurrency in Action 2nd Edition - Anthony Williams](https://www.amazon.com/C-Concurrency-Action-Anthony-Williams/dp/1617294691/ref=sr_1_2?dchild=1&qid=1609941541&refinements=p_27%3AAnthony+Williams&s=books&sr=1-2&text=Anthony+Williams), the newest version of the standard [C++20](https://isocpp.org/files/papers/N4860.pdf) or [cppreference.com](https://en.cppreference.com/w/).